Guildford Rugby: History

-Guildford RFC formed in 2003 following a merger between Guildford & Godalming and Old Guildfordians rugby clubs.
-The team's inaugural season was played in the then, London Division 3SW at Guildford & Godalming RFC's home in Broadwater.
+Guildford RFC formed in 2002 following a merger between Guildford & Godalming and Old Guildfordians rugby clubs.
+The first match as a single, combined team took place in September 2003 and the inaugural season was played in the then, London Division 3SW at Guildford & Godalming RFC's home in Broadwater.
 This is the second time that the clubs had merged, previously joining of forces in 1946.
 OGs broke away seven years later to form their own club and Gees – founded as Guildford Rugby Club in 1922 – switched to Broadwater simultaneously, becoming Guildford & Godalming RFC.

 In addition to forming a merged men's team, the Guildford Gazelles Ladies team was also formed at this time.
 The Gazelles recently secured top place in the 2015-16 Women's NC South East West 1 league.

-The club's 2nd XV also play at a high level in Division 3 of the Zoo Sports Shield.
-In 2011 the clubhouse underwent a complete refurbishment including a new bar, function rooms, changing rooms and further plans for a gymnasium and physio rooms.
+The club's 2nd XV play in Division 3 of the Zoo Sports Shield.
+In 2011 the clubhouse underwent an incomplete refurbishment including a new bar, function rooms, changing rooms and further plans for a gymnasium and physio rooms.